niyue/pcvis/README.md

 █░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░█░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░█░░░░░░░░░░░░░░░░░░░░█░░░░░░░░░█░░░░█░█░██░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░█

 Via this visualization, you can easily spot that:
+1. the black blocks indicate the part of the file that is in the page cache
-1. this file's header and footer are accessed and loaded in page cache
+2. this file's header and footer are accessed and loaded in page cache
-2. this file is accessed in a random access manner, and you may even vaguely check if the random access is a binary search, etc
+3. this file is accessed in a random access manner, and you may even vaguely check if the random access is a binary search, etc

 ## arguments
 * `-f` or `--file`: the path to the file you want to visualize its page cache status, e.g. `pcvis -f /path/to/my_file`.
 If you specify this argument, `pcvis` will launch `pcstat` automatically and visualize the result.
 If this argument is not specified, `pcvis` will read the output of `pcstat` from `stdin`, e.g. `pcstat -json -pps /path/to/my_file | pcvis`